Winter in Southern New England

 Wanting to continue the Winter exploration after a successful Saturday shooting I met up with Patrick again to capture some frozen waterfalls in our home state.
 Started off at one of the most photographed falls in the state Wadsworth Falls in Middlefield and found it close to 3/4 frozen.
 Was wild to see a waterfall of this size in this condition!
 Ended up flying my drone over the falls to get some pretty wild shots and even had some snow flurries come down during the flight.
 We then headed up to Dividend Pond in Rocky Hill which features a beautiful waterfall that was flowing well despite the crazy low temps. it was my first time checking out this area and Mother Nature delivered in a big way with these Winter vibes.

-Patrick had to head out in the afternoon so I made my way to Devil’s Hopyard State Park in East Haddam to see what the conditions were like there and captured some icy blue tones of the partially frozen Chapman Falls there in the park.
+Patrick had to head out in the afternoon so I made my way to Devil’s Hopyard State Park in East Haddam to see what the conditions were like there.
+Met up with my buddy James and we captured some icy blue tones of the partially frozen Chapman Falls there in the park.
 Love visiting some of these more popular parks in Winter because it’s so quiet & peaceful compared to the normally business in the warmer months.
 After exploring a bit we decided to head to Newport, Rhode Island to finish off the day at the Goat Island Lighthouse.
 They decorate the lighthouse and surrounding fence with Christmas lights and red bows during the holidays.
 Although my fingertips were pretty much frozen off at this point in the day I had to keep snapping away at this great scene.
 Was a nonstop weekend of driving all over Southern New England in freezing cold temperatures and I couldn’t have been any happier!